kingst/ecs150-projects/project2/README.md

 versions around, you can comfortably work on adding new functionality, safe in the knowledge you can always go back to an older, working version if need be.

+## Autograding

+We provide all of the test cases for this project, but for future projects you'll have to write your own..

+When you submit your project via gradescope, you will turn in one
+file: `wish.cpp`.